Narcissists are great at getting you to trust them and get dependent on them.

 Never feel bad for their sorry plight after you leave them.
 Never carry regret for having abandoned them.

 Why not reveal a narcissist that you know?

-Many advise that you need not reveal to a narcissist that you know they are a narcissist.
+You know how to expose a narcissist, but don’t rush to tell them.
+Many survivors and experts advise you against revealing to a narcissist that you know they are a narcissist.